 Never hesitate to contact us if you experience any difficulties.

 Quebec City, on the St. Lawrence River, was founded in 1608 by Samuel de Champlain.
 The old city is fortified by ramparts and many doors to protect its citizens.
-It is one of the oldest cities in North America.
+As such, it is one of the oldest cities in North America.

 Quebec City is the Capital of the province of Quebec, the only French-speaking province in Canada.
 It has a population of over 800,000 in its metropolitan community.
 Previously, it has been the capital of New France, Lower Canada, and, for a short time, United Canada.